ta05/Portfolio/README.md

 Here you can read up about me and find some my recent projects.

+The portfolio was built using Django with a MySQL backend.

 If you'd like to reach out to me, you can email me at talimi2000@gmail.com.

 If you like the design of my portfolio, feel free to fork my repo and clone my code.